super7ramp/faulty/faulty-gradle/README.md

 ## TODO

-* publish
+* Add faultyApi() task(?) which returns the faulty-api dependency
-* support java application plugin
+* Support java application plugin
-* see if it's possible to actually test it
+* See if it's possible to actually test it